Hello345928/Luna-Grabber/README.md

 ### 3. Open The Builder.exe File:

 ```
-You dont need to install any modules opening setup.bat will install them for you.
-Then you need to open run.bat as administrator which will
+You dont need to install any modules opening Builder.exe will install them for you.
+Then you need to open Builder.exe as administrator which will
 open the gui.
 ```
 ### 4. Create A Webhook: